 I have included the recipe for my current go-to pie crust.
 You can also use your favorite homemade or store-bought (unbaked) dough.

 Make sure the butter and water are well-chilled before mixing into the flour.
 This will help create a light and flaky crust.
 I used this 9 inch pie dish to bake the Vanilla Bean Buttermilk Pie.

-Vanilla beans are available in the spice section of most large grocery stores, but usually only have 1-3 crammed inside a small jar for an expensive price.
-I usually order mine on Amazon in bulk, since I go through them so quickly.
-Make sure you pack them in an airtight container to keep the beans from drying out and in a dark cabinet: Premium Bourbon-Madagascar Vanilla Beans – 16 beans JR Mushrooms brand.
+Vanilla beans are available in the spice section of most large grocery stores, but usually only have 1-3 crammed inside a small jar for a high price.
+I usually order mine on Amazon in bulk during the holidays when I will be using a few or substitute with vanilla bean paste.
+Make sure you pack them in an airtight container to keep the beans from drying out and in a dark cabinet.

 Vanilla Bean Buttermilk Pie